GoogleCloudPlatform/community/tutorials/drupal-on-compute-engine.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-Get Drupal running on a virtual machine instance on Compute Engine easily in just a few minutes.
-You can use automated tools or follow the detailed tutorial to configure Drupal on a Debian virtual machine instance with the LAMP stack installed and root access.
+Get Drupal running on an Debian virtual machine instance on Compute Engine with the LAMP stack installed.

+Alternatively, you can use options from the
+[Cloud Marketplace][marketplace_drupal] to deploy a Drupal stack automatically.

 ## Objectives